lina767/statutes/internal-regulations.md

 The expulsion from the association is to be decided by a two-thirds majority of those present and voting at the General Assembly.
 Members that are no longer part of the association have no rights to the financial assets.

-An individual member can terminate their membership by simple declaration to the secretariat or Individual Members Group Chair.
+An individual member can terminate their membership by simple declaration to the Office or Individual Members Group Chair.

 # Bureau